 So if you want to avoid gas, or minimize it, commit to soaking beans overnight.
-The institute recommends a Hot Soak Method which is much like the traditional overnight soak but involves putting the beans and water in a pot, bringing the water to a boil then leaving the beans to soak overnight in the hot water.
+The institute recommends a Hot Soak Method which is much like the traditional overnight soak but with a twist: put the beans and water in a pot, bring the water to a boil then turn off the heat, allow the beans to soak overnight.

 TIPS AND TRICKS FOR HOW TO COOK DRIED BEANS

 Now that you’ve chosen your preferred soaking method all that’s left is the actual cooking of the beans.
 Most dried beans cooked in simmering water will soften in about hour or an hour and a half.
 Of course, this depends on many factors including altitude, bean variety, water hardness and the age of the beans, according to the US Dry Beans Council.

 Here are some tips and tricks you'll find helpful:

 Inspect beans for debris and discard any small stones or broken beans.
 Thoroughly rinse beans before soaking.

 Don’t salt beans until they are softened, if not the beans will harden.
 The same holds true for acidic ingredients like lemon juice, vinegar, ketchup and wine.

 AVOID BEAN SCUM

 Ever notice scum rising to the top of the pot?
 It’s not dirt - it’s the protein of the beans coagulating.
 Adding a bit of oil to the pot of beans will prevent the water from foaming.